The Only Thing to Fear

 “He has a flashlight!”

 “Oh my God… call the police!”
-Etc., etc. You get the idea.

-On that same night, the night that I now call “Shadow-Night,” I had a dream… a controlled nightmare as it were… where someone approached the bottom-floor bedroom window in my Greenwich home.
-I say “controlled” because I knew I was dreaming and I was able to control events in the dream.
-When the scary figure banged on my window, a knife in one hand, I froze within the dream, as I always did… up until that particular moment.
-Remembering the events and lesson of the field, I forced myself to move and confront the shadowy assailant.
-You know how it is when you try to move within a dream but can’t?
-Well, I MADE myself move.
-I got up from the bed and faced the window.
+On that same night, the night that I now call “Shadow-Night,” I had a dream… a controlled nightmare.
+In it, someone approached the bottom-floor bedroom window in my Greenwich home.
+I say “controlled” because I knew I was dreaming and I controlled events in the dream.
+When the scary figure banged on my window, a knife in one hand, I froze within the dream, as I always did.

 Now as a Dad, I often tell my kids, “If you are afraid of something… face it.
 The only thing to fear… is yourself.”

 Train.
-Make yourself powerful, flexible and confident.
+Make yourself powerful, flexible, and confident.
 Face your irrational fears.
 (Rational fears are good!)
 The only thing to fear… is yourself.

 Godspeed!
 S